-Decision-making is the bedrock of business success which influences almost every aspect of corporate life, from investment to customer service.
+Decision-making is the bedrock of business success, it influences almost every aspect of corporate life, from investment to customer service.
 A good decision maker helps a business succeed and boosts profit.
 A poor decision maker, on the other hand, could jeopardize not only business growth but also sustainability.

-Let us consider both Short Term and Long Term effect of decision making in a company.
+Let us consider both Short Term and Long Term effect of decision making in Corporate entity.

-Long Term Decisions on the other hand, are strategic in nature, and impact on corporate level objectives and goals, that is, making the best use of resources in the long term, which involves large sum of monetary value.
+Long Term decisions on the other hand, are strategic in nature, and impact on corporate level objectives and goals, that is, making the best use of resources in the long term, which involves large sum of monetary value.
 There should be conscious effort to avoid wrong long term decisions which could have a major financial impact on the firm.
 Through long-term actions, organizations seek to achieve more significant, even transformation changes that will enable durable success.
-They may invest in new infrastructure or business areas.
-These investments take longer to pay off, and can be difficult to quantify in advance — but can act as game changers for an organization.
+They may invest in new infrastructure or business areas, these investments take longer period to pay off, and can be difficult to quantify in advance — but can act as game changers for an organization.

 Long-term goals incorporated into the planning and policy-making process may focus on installing the desired company culture or protecting the brand name, so how decisions affect those areas of your business must be considered.
 You likely have a vision for what you want your company to look like in five years, 10 years or farther into the future – not just in terms of growth, but perhaps also goals related to customer service or your position in the community.
 Every decision you make needs to consider its long-term effects on reaching those goals.

-All decision making is concerned with making the best choices for the organisation, in financial decision making, this is about the financial impact of the decisions made.
-Any company has to balance short-term business goals with a long-term vision for the business when developing a strategic plan.
-While it can be tempting to focus on hitting revenue targets for the upcoming quarter, emphasizing that too heavily can have far-reaching long-term effects.
+All decision making is concerned with making the best choices for the organization, in financial decision making, this is about the financial impact of the decisions made.
+An organization has to balance short-term business goals with a long-term vision for the business when developing a strategic plan.
+While it can be tempting to focus on hitting revenue targets for the upcoming quarter, emphasizing on that too heavily can have far-reaching long-term effects.

 Short- and long-term effects coexist in a number of ways.
 For example, a short-term marketing plan may push an upcoming holiday sale and the discounts available to shoppers, while a long-term strategy will be more focused on getting the customer to perceive the brand as dependable and reasonably priced.
 Both concepts may be included in a single campaign, if the sales flier also touts the product virtues — the sale can increase revenues now and enhance the brand name going forward.
 However, a company takes on a risk if the short-term sales needs always hold sway – for example, if you’re constantly running sales to get shoppers to buy.
 That may cause them to see your merchandise as overpriced and unworthy of investment.

 Decision making costs money; management time is a basic cost, but long-term decisions can be very expensive to make.
-Decisions with multi-million being invested may take several months, feasibility studies, information costs, etc. In short-term decision making speed is of the essence, both to keep costs to a minimum and because delaying a decision (slow reaction) could have financial implications for the organisation.
+Decisions with multi-million being invested may take several months, feasibility studies, information costs, etc. In short-term decision making speed is of the essence, both to keep costs to a minimum and because delaying a decision (slow reaction) could have financial implications.

 The Benefits of Decision Making